xoreos/xoreos/README.md

 - On Windows, xoreos.conf is in the subdirectory xoreos in either $APPDATA or $USERPROFILE, depending on your Windows version

+For a more elaborate example with more in-depth explanations, please see [xoreos.conf.example](doc/xoreos.conf.example) in the doc directory.

 Links
 -----